stenwt/librarium/docusaurus-librarium/docs/docs-content/01-introduction/05-palette-modes.md

 ---
 title: "App Mode and Cluster Mode"
 metaTitle: "App Mode and Cluster Mode"
-metaDescription: "Learn about the two modes available in Palette and how they benefit your Kubernetes experience."
+description: "Learn about the two modes available in Palette and how they benefit your Kubernetes experience."
 icon: ""
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---

 # Palette Modes